volumio/docs/docs/06_Plugins_User_Manuals/01_rotaryencoder2/05_Hardware.md

 I do not claim, that this is the ultimate guide, but many of the problems reported by people on the forums seem to come from basic mistakes in the hardware setup.
 So here come some tipps for a robust design.

 ## Raspberry Pi Do's and Dont's
 * GPIO pins are specified for 3.3V (3V3), do not connect them to higher voltages even if a YouTuber or a DIY web-page tells you that it can withstand it.
 You are operating outside the specification and misuse the ESD protection.
-Overvoltage should stay a rare 'event', not become a state.
+Overvoltage should stay a rare 'event', not become a continuous state.
 * Even if you only connect 3.3V, higher spikes are possible, due to electro-static discharge (ESD), capacitive and inductive components (like long cables).
 Take care of ESD, use a limiting resistor and a capacitor to control the slew (how fast the voltage on the pad changes).
 Do not use unneccessarily long cables, connect GND before connecting any signal...
 * Never short a power output directly to ground, your Pi *may* survive, but it may also die.
 You are operating beyond the AMR values (absolute max ratings), where Powers beyond the engineers influence are at work - the danger zone.